RemiDesgrange/blog/content/post/multitenant-postgresql-idea.md

 * You don't need docker
 * easy upgrade
 * easy blue/green (feature flag, whatever you call it)
-* you can have cluster in multiple versions of PostgreSQLql.
+* you can have cluster in multiple versions of PostgreSQL.

 ## Con